aws-samples/personalization-apis/README.md

     - Use the value of the `HttpApiEndpointUrl` CloudFormation output parameter from Step 2 as your API root URL (you can also find this URL in the AWS console for CloudFront)

 The remainder of the API URL path depends on the configuration you created in Step 3.
 See the [API entry points documentation](./docs/api_entry_points.md) for details.

+Note that the Swagger UI already has the endpoint(s) configured.

 ### Next steps